Poisson reduction as a coisotropic intersection: Introduction

 \subsection{Quantization}

-We also develop quantum versions of our results.
-Namely, while quantum versions of $\bP_1$-algebras are dg algebras, quantum versions of $\bP_2$-algebras are $\bE_2$-algebras which we model by brace algebras.
-We introduce a notion of a brace module over a brace algebra which is a quantum version of a coisotropic morphism from a $\bP_2$-algebra.
-One way to think of it is as follows: the pair (brace algebra, brace module) is the same as an algebra over the Swiss-cheese operad introduced by Voronov \cite{Vor}.
+We also develop quantum versions of our results in the sense of deformation quantization.
+Namely, while deformation quantizations of $\bP_1$-algebras are dg algebras, deformation quantizations of $\bP_2$-algebras are $\bE_2$-algebras, i.e. algebras over the operad of little disks, which we model by brace algebras following \cite{MS}.
+We introduce a notion of a brace module $M$ over a brace algebra $A$ which provides deformation quantization of the notion of a coisotropic morphism from a $\bP_2$-algebra $A$ to a $\bP_1$-algebra $M$.
+One way to think of it is as follows: the pair (brace algebra, brace module) is conjectured to be the same as an algebra over the Swiss-cheese operad introduced by Voronov \cite{Vor}.
 We prove the following quantum version of the coisotropic intersection theorem (Theorem \ref{thm:quantumintersection}).